A Speech Rumpus

 - Are they wearing accessories?

 - Compare/Contrast – compare the difference in the costumes.
 This can be as simple as different colors to more complex descriptions of the different shapes of the tops/bottoms.

 - I also had a student working on initial r in repetitive sentences.
-He identified the costume for the raccoon and then he practiced saying would say “My raccoon is having a rumpus”
+He identified the costume for the raccoon, and then he practiced saying would say “My raccoon has a rumpus.”